martinboller/gse/README.md

   Version 2.0 was borked with wrong path to the ospd socket causing NVT's, scan configs and policies to not synchronize across Openvas/Redis and GVMD/Postgres
 #### 2021-11-14 - Vagrantfile and bootstrap for testing with vagrant
   Just added some files for use with VirtualBox and Vagrant
+#### 2021-12-12 - NodeJS 14 instead of 12.x with Buster and Bullseye
+  Add packages for nodesource to install node 14.x instead of the lower versions in the Debian repos

 Runnning a secondary requires a few manual steps, specifically:
  - Copying the already created certificates to the secondary and running the helper script install-secondary-certs